Lantana is a perennial that is simply beautiful! It will lend a special touch to the garden boxes and flower beds in your garden.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Blooming lantana shrub by Grace Shih under Pixabay license
+Blooming lantana shrub (also on social media) by Grace Shih under Pixabay license

 Bunch of lantana berries by Hans Braxmeier under Pixabay license